 💫 Check this out: 10 easy ways to increase your course sales

 Just as you were advised to break your lectures in multiple parts, you can do the same with the reading material/information too.
 You can incorporate exercises within the recorded lecture.
 If your lecture is 30-minutes long, make three bulleted summaries for each 10-minute interval.
 And ask the audience to do the same every 10 minutes and see how many bullet points they got right.

 Moreover, if you don’t want to be too hard on assignments, you can ask the students/audience to submit the bullet points, which will add to their final outcomes.
 Two in one!

 7. Don’t teach everything

 Gone are the days when an instructor would teach every single concept.
 This whole idea expired when YouTube, Wikipedia and Google Search came into existence.

-If you think there is a specific concept or topic that some YouTube videos or blogs are explaining better than you could have, use them to make recorded lectures easy and digestible.
+If you think there is a specific concept or topic that some YouTube videos or learning material can explain better than you can, use them to make recorded lectures easy and digestible.
 Sometimes we make things more complex, which leads to a less engaging lecture.

 💗 Find your match: Live Classes vs Recorded Classes?

 8. Meme it up

 This goes without saying – USE MEMES.
 Be it economics or sociology, there’s memes for everything.
 Memes make for a welcome change in education, where previously, there wasn’t much space for fun and jokes in academia.
 So keep it light, use visual content and share good vibes with your students.